 If there’s one thing we can all agree on it’s that French women know how to dress.
-Sure, the locals of move with a certain Italian finesse and natives have their own spunky edge.
-The women of though?
 That unspoken je ne sais quoi is what sets them apart.

 Consider all the iconic designers to come out of: Yves Saint Laurent, Christian Dior, Jean-Paul Gaultier and, of course, Coco Chanel.
 The inspiration behind their timeless designs was the devil-may-care effortlessly chic Parisian woman.